AI Generated Video Production and the Question of Authenticity

 Where we have to be careful is in trying to stay true to our message and not use AI to deceive our audience into thinking we are someone we are not or that our message is not “authentic.”

 The term authenticity is bandied about quite a bit especially as it pertains to business video and social media videos in particular.
 That is why we are seeing so many videos of people walking down the street, recording from their car, or simply staring into their laptops.
 It’s because there is a feeling that these spontaneously generated videos are more authentic.
-That is to say they are not overly produced.
-They appear more honest.
+In other words, they are not overly produced therefore they appear more honest.

 Because of years of media saturation – – that is to say being bombarded by thousands of highly engineered messages over the past 50 years people have grown suspect of video promotions and content that looks too “slick” or appears to have been created to manipulate your thinking rather than simply inform the intended audience about certain advantages of a product or service.
 So welcome to the age of the video influencer and the homegrown selfie style videos.